About the Show

 In the Live Playoff Rounds, the top 20 artists will compete to secure a spot in the Live Shows.
 Artists will perform live and America will vote to save their two favorite artists from each team.
 The coaches will then save one remaining artist to complete their roster.
 The remaining contestants will move on to the final phase of the competition, the Live Shows.

 In the final live performance phase of the competition, the top 12 artists will compete each week against each other during a live broadcast.
 The television audience will vote to save their favorite artists.
 Three artists with the lowest number of votes will be eligible for the "Instant Save."
 These artists will each perform a new song that represents why they should earn the save.
 Then, America will have the opportunity to save their favorite performer by tweeting out #VoiceSave along with the artist’s name.
 The two singers with the lowest number of votes will be sent home each week.
 In the end, one will be named "The Voice" and will receive the grand prize of a recording contract.

-"The Voice" is a presentation of Mark Burnett’s One Three Inc., Talpa Media USA Inc. and Warner Horizon Television.
-The series is created by John de Mol, who executive-produces along with Burnett, Audrey Morrissey, Stijn Bakkers and Lee Metzger.
+"The Voice" is a presentation of United Artists Media Group (an MGM company), Talpa Media USA Inc. and Warner Horizon Television.
+The series was created by John de Mol, who serves as executive producer along with Mark Burnett, Audrey Morrissey, Marc Jansen and Lee Metzger.